 We may deny your request for an amendment if it is not the form provided by us and does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that:

-- Is not part of the information that you would be permitted to inspect and copy;
+• Is not part of the information that you would be permitted to inspect and copy; or

 Right to Request Confidential Communications: You have the right to request that we communicate with you about health matters in a certain manner or at a certain location.
 For example, you can ask that we only contact you at work or by mail to a post office box.
 During our registration process, we will ask you how you wish to receive communications about your health care or for any other instructions on notifying you about your health information.
 We will accommodate all reasonable requests.

 Right to a Paper Copy of This Notice: You have the right to obtain a paper copy of this Notice at any time upon request, even if you have received the Notice electronically.
 You may also obtain a copy of this Notice at our website www.ppnorcal.org.

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in our health centers and on our website.
 The Notice contains the effective date on the first page.